 Interview time!
 In the past, as a musician, I had given many interviews with the bands I worked with but I’m proud to give them now as an artist.
 I have copied them here for easy reading but a link is provided if you want to go to the website who featured me.
-Thank you to these great art supports and thank YOU for reading!
+Thank you to these great art supports and thank YOU for reading and listening!

 La Playa Gallery Artist Interview